expo/expo/docs/pages/versions/v32.0.0/sdk/app-loading.md

           onFinish={() => this.setState({ isReady: true })}
           onError={console.warn}
         />
-      ); // @info As long as AppLoading is the only leaf/native component that has been mounted, the loading screen will remain visible
+      ); // @tooltip As long as AppLoading is the only leaf/native component that has been mounted, the loading screen will remain visible
     }

     return (